 Vaccine batch to vaccine batch comparison by consistency testing

-RIVM contributes to VAC2VAC, a public-private consortium with 20 partners, including regulatory authorities, research institutes and industry.
-The aim of VAC2VAC is to develop and validate non-animal tests to determine the quality of human and veterinary vaccines, in support of the consistency approach.
+RIVM contributed to VAC2VAC, a public-private consortium with 20 partners, including regulatory authorities, research institutes and industry.
+VAC2VAC aimed to develop and validate non-animal tests to determine the quality of human and veterinary vaccines, in support of the consistency approach.

-The VAC2VAC project has received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement N- 115924.
-This Joint Undertaking receives support from the European Union's Horizon 2020 research and innovation programme and EFPIA.
+The VAC2VAC project received funding from the Innovative Medicines Initiative 2 Joint Undertaking under grant agreement N- 115924.
+The Joint Undertaking received support from the European Union's Horizon 2020 research and innovation programme and EFPIA.